maxfischer2781/bootpeg/docs/source/glossary.rst

       Problematic since it implies that for the rule to match, the rule must match.
       While the :term:`PEG` formalism makes this unambiguous, naive parser algorithms infinitely recurse or fail to parse left-recursive grammars.
-      The :term:`Pika Parser` used by `bootpeg` explicitly supports left-recursion.
+      The :term:`APEGS Parser` used by `bootpeg` explicitly supports left-recursion.

       Left-recursion is a natural way to express many common grammars, such as mathematical expressions.